Sanibel Island beach at low tide, shells scattered across white sand, Gulf of Mexico shoreline near the lighthouse

 Booking Tips for Sanibel & Captiva

 Hurricane Ian, which made landfall on 28 September 2022, caused catastrophic damage to nearly every island property.
 Some hotels reopened within fifteen months; others have rebuilt slowly, building by building, throughout 2023, 2024, 2025, and into 2026.
-Before booking any island property, verify directly with the hotel exactly which buildings, restaurants, pools, and amenities are operational on your dates — third-party booking sites have, in some cases, sold rooms in wings that were not yet open.
-South Seas Island Resort and Sundial Beach Resort have both operated phased reopenings, meaning a December 2025 stay and a March 2026 stay can offer materially different experiences at the same property.
-Southwest Florida International Airport (RSW) is the only sensible arrival point — roughly 30 minutes via the Sanibel Causeway, which now charges a $9 toll inbound.
+Before booking any island property, verify directly with the hotel exactly which buildings, restaurants, pools, and amenities are operational on your dates, third-party booking sites have, in some cases, sold rooms in wings that were not yet open.
+South Seas Island Resort is still completing a phased reopening building by building, so a winter 2025 stay and a spring 2026 stay can offer materially different experiences at the same property; Sundial Beach Resort, by contrast, finished its rebuild and reopened fully in early 2025.
+Two former favourites are not coming back in their old form: the West Wind Inn was demolished and its Gulf-front parcel is slated for redevelopment, and the Beachview Cottages are being rebuilt as a new property, White Pelican Villas, so any listing selling either under the old name should be treated with suspicion.
+Southwest Florida International Airport (RSW) is the only sensible arrival point, roughly 30 minutes via the Sanibel Causeway, which now charges a $9 toll inbound.
 Rental cars are essential.
 Uber and Lyft service onto the islands is intermittent and unreliable; once on Sanibel, a bicycle is genuinely the better option for short trips.
-The causeway can back up severely on Friday and Sunday afternoons during high season — schedule arrival and departure accordingly.
+The causeway can back up severely on Friday and Sunday afternoons during high season, schedule arrival and departure accordingly.

 Tipping in Sanibel Hotels